Palmaria palmata

 Palmaria palmata, also called dulse, dillisk or dilsk (from Irish/Scottish Gaelic duileasc/duileasg), red dulse, sea lettuce flakes, or creathnach, is a red alga (Rhodophyta) previously referred to as Rhodymenia palmata.
 It grows on the northern coasts of the Atlantic and Pacific Oceans.
 It is a well-known snack food.
 In Iceland, where it is known as söl [ˈsœːl̥], it has been an important source of dietary fiber throughout the centuries.

 History

-The earliest record of this species is on the island of Iona, Scotland where Christian monks harvested it over 1,400 years ago.
+The earliest record of this species being gathered for human consumption is on the island of Iona, Scotland where Christian monks harvested it over 1,400 years ago.

 Description

 The erect frond of dulse grows attached by its discoid holdfast and a short inconspicuous stipe epiphytically on to the stipe of Laminaria or to rocks.
 The fronds are variable in shape and colour from deep rose to reddish purple and are rather leathery in texture.
 The flat foliose blade gradually expands and divides into broad segments ranging in size to 50 cm long and 3–8 cm in width which can bear flat, wedge-shaped proliferations from the edge.
 The blade consists of an outer cortex of small cells enclosing a medulla of larger cells up to 0.35 thick.

 The reference to Rhodymenia palmata var. mollis in Abbott and Hollenberg (1976), is now considered to refer to a different species: Palmaria mollis (Setchel et Gardner) van der Meer et Bird.

 Dulse is similar to another seaweed, Dilsea carnosa, but Dilsea is more leathery with blades up to 30 cm long and 20 cm wide.
 Unlike P. palmata, it is not branched and does not have proliferations or branches from the edge of the frond, although the older blades may split.